ReSpeak/tsdeclarations/ts3protocol.md

 - TS3 server <3.1 will send `initivexpand`.
 Continue with (see 3.2.1)
 - TS3 server >=3.1 will send `initivexpand2`.
 Continue with (see 3.2.2)

-If you want to support both protocol standards you dont need to check/know the server version.
+If you want to support both protocol standards you don't need to check/know the server version.
 The client just has to act accordingly depending on which packet the server sends.